buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 The deities, the Patrons, love to get their hands dirty, to participate in the affairs of the creatures who worship them, for them it is a continuous challenge to have more believers, adepts, and people more similar, in Traits, to them.

 The Patrons were created as \hrefhttps://www.merriam-webster.com/dictionary/paroxysmparoxysm of the human soul, where everything is an excess.
-Like spirits released from Pandora's box, they have the sole purpose of bringing their Traits to dominance, making them the most common and present among creatures, especially among the most powerful.
+Like spirits released from Pandora' \*\*s box, they have the sole purpose of bringing their Traits to dominance, making them the most common and present among creatures, especially among the most powerful.

 In the beginning was the void which contained everything within itself.